“Hey, Jeff, who are your favorite rock artists?”

 And the real aficionado, the one who actually owns a JT Greatest Hits CD, will say, “Ah, ‘Handy Man‘/’How Sweet It Is‘/’Shower the People‘, good singer.”
 And they’ll say it with a tone of ‘well, okay, if Neil Young is too heavy for your Pooh brain…’

 James Taylor is one of the most misperceived and underappreciated artists I’m acquainted with.
-That may sound a bit off the mark, seeing as we’re talking about an American Icon, a guy who appears in the White House (or maybe it was on “West Wing”, which is for me more prestigious), who’s been filling halls regularly for 40 years, who is now out on the road on a very successful joint tour with Carole King.
+That may sound a bit off the mark, seeing as we’re talking about an American Icon, a guy who appears in the White House (or maybe it was on “West Wing”, which is for me more prestigious), who’s been filling halls regularly for over 50 years.

 But folks, to think that James Taylor is ‘You’ve Got a Friend’ and ‘Fire and Rain’ is like thinking that The Beatles are ‘I Want to Hold Your Hand’ or Dylan is ‘Blowing in the Wind’ or The Rolling Stones are ‘Satisfaction’ (whoops, they are—but the other examples hold).

 James’ first album is virtually unknown in his canon, and somewhat outside the curve of his recording career.
-It was made in London in 1968 when he was 21, the first non-Beatle album produced by Apple Records.
-James had a patrician upbringing in Chapel Hill, NC, where his alcoholic father was dean of the medical school.
-By 20 he had been institutionalized twice (for depression and heroin addiction, both of which would continue for decades).
-He moved to London, met Peter Asher, formerly of Peter and Gordon (‘World Without Love‘, ‘Woman‘) and brother of McCartney’s squeeze Jane.
-Asher introduced him to The Beatles, and went on to produce James’ first ten albums.
-‘The Apple album’ hardly made a ripple, but it’s a Desert Island choice of mine, the purest depiction I know of a young man’s distress at facing the slings and arrows of outrageous fortune since those words were first uttered.
-I promise to revisit that album in a SoTW of its own.
+It hardly made a ripple, but it’s a Desert Island choice of mine, the purest depiction I know of a young man’s distress at facing the slings and arrows of outrageous fortune since those words were first uttered.
 But our subject today is James’ career, and that started with his next album,

 “Sweet Baby James” (1970, including ‘Fire and Rain’), one of the iconic albums of a pantheonic era, virtually creating the gentle folk-rock singer-songwriter mode.
 Then came “Mud Slide Slim and the Blue Horizon” (1971, which included ‘You’ve Got a Friend’ and the first use I know of congas as basic color in the musical palette of acoustic rock).
 Then the uneven “One Man Dog” and “Walking Man”, each with a couple of gems among the dross.